jiaqiiiiii/DUTCHTERMS/README.md

 For copyright reasons, we cannot release the full dataset.
 Therefore, in the folder `data` we provide the article IDs that we used for training the models.

 - **`multithreaded_delpher.py`**: Scrapes newspaper articles from the Delpher digital archive using their API with multithreading for efficient data collection for the 1880-1960 period.
-For the 1860-1879 data, you can download from Delpher: https://www.delpher.nl/over-delpher/delpher-open-krantenarchief/download-teksten-kranten-1618-1879#b1741.
+The 1860-1879 data can be directly downloaded from Delpher: https://www.delpher.nl/over-delpher/delpher-open-krantenarchief/download-teksten-kranten-1618-1879#b1741.

 - **`data_cleaning.py`** to preprocesses raw text data by:
   - Removing punctuation, symbols, and numerical characters